 Yes.
 You can access and participate in select Participate BOPRC engagements anonymously, without disclosing any personal information.
 Some identified projects may require you to register and establish an account in order to participate.
 As stated above, users may choose to adopt a pseudonym for these projects.

 Participate BOPRC is equipped with analytics services which assist us to collect and interpret information.The information collected may include your IP address, web browser, mobile network information, pages viewed, time spent on pages or in apps, links clicked and conversion information.This information is aggregated and all users are anonymous and not personally identifiable.

-This statistical information will be viewable by website administrators and Harvest.
+This statistical information will be viewable by website administrators and Social Pinpoint.
 This information may be used by us to analyse and track data, determine the popularity of certain content, and better understand online activity.

 If you subscribe to receive notifications about upcoming projects or other engagement activities, the email address you provided will be used by us to send you that information.
 You can unsubscribe from these notifications at any time.